CHUGACH NATIONAL FOREST

 WHY TO LOVE THIS PLACE

-The Chugach National Forest located in south central Alaska is our nation’s second largest forest and the most northern of all of America’s national forests.
-Covering approximately 5.4 million acres in Anchorage’s “backyard,” the Chugach stretches from from the salty waters and snowy peaks of Prince William Sound to the salmon and trout streams of the Kenai Peninsula.
+The Chugach National Forest located in south-central Alaska is our nation’s second-largest forest and the most northern of all of America’s national forests.
+Covering approximately 5.4 million acres in Anchorage’s “backyard,” the Chugach stretches from the salty waters and snowy peaks of Prince William Sound to the salmon and trout streams of the Kenai Peninsula.
 It is truly a wild forest, approximately the size of the state of New Hampshire yet containing just 90 miles of Forest Service roads.
 Its three distinct landscapes — the Copper River Delta, Eastern Kenai Peninsula and Prince William Sound — attract adventurers and nature lovers from around the world, receiving more than a million visitors each year.

 Coyote, timber wolf, moose, caribou, marten, Sitka black-tailed deer, mountain goat, black bears, brown bears and five species of Pacific salmon (king, red, silver, chum and pink) are found here.
 The number of bald eagles in Prince William Sound equals the total number found in the lower-48.

 Thirty percent of the Chugach is covered in ice, with 20 tidewater glaciers located in Prince William Sound.
 The Chugach contains 96 separate watersheds, and there are 1800 miles of anadromous streams and 48,100 acreas of documented anadromous fish lakes.

 The Copper River Delta stretches across 700,000 acres, draining a watershed of 26,500 square miles — about the size of West Virginia — making it one of the most essential shorebird habitats in the world.